UNRAVELING AMBLYOPIA, STRABISMUS, PHORIAS AND TROPIAS

 Each muscle has a unique movement.
 Four rectus muscles do what their name implies: 1.
 Superior Rectus (SR) moves the eye superiorly (up, elevation).
 2. Inferior Rectus (IR) moves the eye inferiorly (down, depression).
 3. Lateral Rectus (LR) moves the eye laterally (out toward the temple, abduction), and 4.
 Medial Rectus (MR) moves the eye medially (in towards the nose, adduction).

 Two oblique muscles do the opposite of what their name implies: 1.
-Superior Oblique (SO) moves the eye down and in (nasally) Intorsion aka incyclorotation, and 2.
-Inferior Oblique (IO) moves the eye up and out (temporally) Extorsion aka excyclorotation.
+Superior Oblique (SO) moves the eye down and in (nasally), and intorts (incyclorotation), and 2.
+Inferior Oblique (IO) moves the eye up, out (temporally), and extorts (excyclorotation).

-The goal of the extraocular muscles is to keep an object in view, aligned with the fovea of each eye.
+The goal of the extraocular muscles is to keep the object in view aligned with the fovea of each eye.
 The retina is the multilayered neuro-sensory tissue that lines the back of the eye.
 In the center of the retina is the macula, located temporal to the optic nerve.
-The macula is also known as macula lutea (yellow spot), which is responsible for sharp central vision and color vision—our ability to see fine detail and perform visual tasks such as reading require sharp central vision.
+The macula, also known as macula lutea (yellow spot), is responsible for sharp central vision and color vision which enables us to see fine detail and perform visual tasks which require sharp central vision.
 Located at the center of the macula is the fovea, the area of highest resolution vision.
-The fovea contains a sparse amount of rod photoreceptors while it’s densely packed with cone photoreceptors.
-This distinction is important because there are two types of photoreceptor cells, cones and rods, but only the cones function for daylight photopic vision, and only the cones generate color signals that the brain uses to produce color perception.
+The fovea contains few rod photoreceptors while it is densely packed with cone photoreceptors.
+This distinction is important because there are two types of photoreceptor cells, cones and rods, but only the cones function for both photopic (daylight) vision and color signals that the brain uses to produce color perception.

 Side note: There are three muscles inside the globe—ciliary muscle, iris sphincter and iris dilator.
 These intrinsic muscles are involuntary and deal with accommodation and the dilation and constriction of the pupil.
 Now back to the muscles that affect eye movement and alignment.